DAVID GREENE, HOST:

 GILL: You know, I represent a demographic that I think the Republican Party needs to cultivate: younger people; I have an Asian American background, an immigrant story in my family and I'm from the Central Valley, which has just been a neglected region.

 KEITH: Tuesday's election, which is an open primary, will be the first test of whether Gill's narrative resonates with voters in this district that leans heavily Democratic, and whether McNerney has a real challenge on his hands.
 Tamara Keith, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.